Procedure Guide ·Pyometra Surgery ·2026

 Recovery & Aftercare

-Hospitalization for 1-3 days with IV fluids and antibiotics.
-Antibiotics continue at home for 7-14 days.
-Pain medication for 5-7 days.
-Restricted activity for 10-14 days.
-E-collar to protect the incision.
-Follow-up bloodwork to confirm the infection has resolved.
-Most cats improve dramatically within 48 hours of surgery.
-Full recovery in 1-2 weeks
+Hospital 1-3 days with IV fluids and antibiotics.
+Antibiotics continue 7-14 days at home.
+Pain meds 5-7 days, activity restricted 10-14 days, e-collar for incision.
+Follow-up bloodwork confirms infection resolved.
+Most cats improve dramatically in 48 hours.
+Full recovery: 1-2 weeks

 Total Cost - $1,000-$3,000